-Missouri state audit finds concerns with higher education incentive program
+Audit: Missouri Higher Ed Department doesn’t verify information to award schools performance funding

-State Auditor Nicole Galloway says an audit completed of the Department of Higher Education’s performance funding has determined that the department does not provide adequate guidance and oversight on program operations or measurements.
+State Auditor Nicole Galloway says an audit of the Department of Higher Education’s performance funding shows the department does not confirm information used to determine school performance funding results.
 The program is intended to create incentives for improvement or sustainment of excellence by awarding additional funding based on specific performance measures.
+Galloway says colleges and universities operate on an honor system that allows them to self-report the information that shows whether they are meeting necessary goals to receive additional funding.

+The audit also says the department does not provide overall adequate guidance and oversight on the incentives program’s operations or measurements.
 Galloway says incomplete guidelines and unclear definitions leave colleges and universities on their own to figure out how to best measure their success, allowing them to interpret results differently when reporting information to the department.

 “True performance funding should be an accurate reflection of how well a public college or university accomplishes its core purpose of educating students,” says Galloway.
 “The legislature and the Department of Higher Education must take responsibility for creating appropriate guidelines and improving program management and oversight.
 Without that commitment, it is difficult to determine whether the program provides any real benefits or if it simply creates another bureaucratic task that leads to more paperwork, but fails to improve educational outcomes.”